Why you should lay new turf – ASAP – Don’t risk sod heating (aka burnt out turf) read this article to find out how you can avoid it.

 How can you avoid sod heating?

 Forget about cooking lunch, having another cuppa or waiting for your friend to arrive.
-As soon as your turf is delivered, you need to spring into action.
+As soon as your turf is delivered, spring into action and get it laid.

 As soon as your turf is laid, water it well.
 Really well.